KelvCodes/KelvCodes/README.md

 - 🌱 I’m currently learning *Full-Stack Development(MERN),AI/ML,Python and Video Editing*

-- 👯 I’m ea looking to collaborate with  *Other Developers* to build amazing projects.
+- 👯 I’m eag looking to collaborate with  *Other Developers* to build amazing projects.

 - 🤝 I’m looking for help with *My Project as well as Sponsors*